Ikenie no Yoru

 Ikenie no Yoru (イケニエノヨル, lit.
-"Night of Sacrifice"), is a 2011 survival horror adventure game developed by Square Enix and published by Marvelous Entertainment for the Wii.
+"Night of Sacrifice"), is a 2011 survival horror adventure game developed and published by Marvelous Entertainment for the Wii.
 In the game, the player controls in turn five teenagers exploring a haunted mansion.
 The player has no weapons against the ghosts, and instead must run away to avoid being touched and killed.
 The game uses the Wii Remote as well as the Wii Balance Board for different elements in the game.
-Ikenie no Yoru was released only in Japan on March 24.
+Ikenie no Yoru was released only in Japan on March 24th 2011.

+Upon release, the game received little press attention in the west; the review from Nintendo Gamer was mixed while the review from Nintendo World Report was very positive.
+Particular praise was noted for the game's use of the balance board, but the game was criticized for being generic and too simple.